Atomic-man007/OTA_Scraper/README.md

 - Enhanced error handling for proxies.
 - Support for more OTAs.
+- Running scrapers on Docker and use microservice architecture etc.
 - Improved scalability and speed. which can a combination of multiple libraries like scrapy, puppeteer etc.

 ### Approach